Outstanding education, research and patient care

 The division’s highly-regarded residency training program is known for graduating top clinicians in general and subspecialty neurology practice.
 As a resident in the neurology residency program, you could benefit from:

 - exposure to major subspecialties and clinics

-Specialized facilities within the division include the EMG and EEG laboratories, Epilepsy Program, Multiple Sclerosis Research Unit, Cerebrovascular Unit, Neuro-Ophthalmology Clinic, Behavioral Neurology Clinic, Neuromuscular Clinic, Neuro-Oncology Clinic, Headache Program, ALS program and the Maritime Brain Tissue Bank.
+Specialized facilities within the division include the EMG and EEG laboratories, Epilepsy Program, Multiple Sclerosis Clinic, Cerebrovascular Unit, Neuro-Ophthalmology Clinic, Behavioral Neurology Clinic, Neuromuscular Clinic, Neuro-Oncology Clinic, Headache Program, ALS program and the Maritime Brain Tissue Bank.